aquasecurity/aqua-operator/docs/InstallOpenShift.md

     service: "NodePort"
   enforcer:                                 # Optional: if defined the Operator will create the default Enforcer
     enforcerMode: true                      # Defines weather the default enforcer will work in 'enforce' or 'audit' more
-  route: true                               # Optional: if defines and set to true, the operaor will create a Route to enable access to the console
+  route: true                               # Optional: if defines and set to true, the operator will create a Route to enable access to the console
 ```

-You havne't use the route option in the AquaCsp CRD, you should define the a Route manually to enable external access to Aqua's console.
+If you haven't use the Route option in the AquaCsp CRD, you should define the a Route manually to enable external access to Aqua's console.

 ## Installing AquaEnforcer
-If you haven't deployed the enforcer yet, or if you want to deploy additional enforcers, please follow the instuctiosn below:
+If you haven't deployed the enforcer yet, or if you want to deploy additional enforcers, please follow the instruction below:
 You can review the different options to implement AquaEnforcer in the following [file](https://github.com/aquasecurity/aqua-operator/blob/master/deploy/crds/operator_v1alpha1_aquaenforcer_cr.yaml).

 Here is an example of a simple deployment  -